Nukus, Moynak, Khiva Tour – 4 days

-After breakfast, start full day excursion to the ancient desert fortresses.
+After breakfast, start a full-day excursion to the ancient desert fortresses.

 Already 2000 years ago, people who lived in the fertile Amu-Darya delta built many fortresses to defend themselves against the invasions of nomadic tribes, who lived with their herds in the Kyzyl-Kum desert.
 Most of the fortresses are located at the edge of the Sultan Uiz Dag mountain range.

-From Khiva you will travel 100km passing the towns of Urgench, Beruni and Boston to reach Kizil Qal’a, a small but well preserved fortresses that might have been an army base.
+From Khiva you will travel 100km passing the towns of Urgench, Beruni, and Boston to reach Kizil Qal’a, a small but well-preserved fortress that might have been an army base.

 Ayaz Qal’a is one of the most spectacular fortresses of the region.
 It consists of three fortress complexes.
 The view from Ayaz Qal’a to the Kyzyl-Kum desert, the small lake Ayaz and the Sultan-Uiz range is stunning.

 Lunch in Ayaz Qal’a yurt camp, famous for its traditional dishes.